 1. Adhere to ethical standards and requirements while completing work in a timely manner.

-2. Utilize appropriate reference materials (medical dictionaries, PDR, Internet) and employ language skills (punctuation, spelling, rules of grammar) in the production of transcribed materials.
+2. Utilize appropriate reference materials (medical dictionaries, Physician's Desk Reference, Internet) and employ language skills (punctuation, spelling, rules of grammar) in the production of transcribed materials.

 3. Work independently and apply business procedures to maintain a freelance practice.